jschrier/blog/_posts/2024-01-16-GPT-4-does-acid-(base-chemistry).md

 ![0lu451ca6cmey](/blog/images/2024/1/16/0lu451ca6cmey.png)

 We get 15/20 = 75% correct just using GPT-4 out of the box.
 (The gateway error is a technical problem, probably because OpenAI doesn't like us banging on their door or the WiFi is dodgy at my house.)
 Remember for comparison, Clark *et al.* reported that only 18% of Gen Chem students and 0% of Analytical Chem students at the large Midwestern university answered this correctly, even after instruction, and GPT-3.5 was also 0%.
-So we get a big jump just by using a more recent version of GPT-4.
+So again we get a big jump just by using a more recent version of GPT-4....but can we do better?

 ### How well does GPT-4 perform (*with* calculators and reflection)?

-This strategy worked well before...does it work well here too?
+This strategy worked well before...will it work well here too?

 ```mathematica
 resultQ5aReflectAndCalculate = ParallelTable[